-- A ‘memory basket’ will help you to keep your keys, wallet and glasses all in one place.
+- A ‘memory basket’ will help you keep things like your keys, wallet and glasses in one place.

 - Most mobile phones have alarm settings that can be used to remind you to take your medication and attend appointments.

 - Keep a diary of your symptoms.
 This can help you explain any problems when you see your healthcare professionals.

 Keeping it simple

 They can also help you by providing information in different ways.
 For example, they could write messages down for you, if this helps.

 What can I do at work?

-trying to focus on one task at a time
+- focusing on one task at a time